Ahmed Kousay al-Taie: Early life and education

 Al-Taie was born in Iraq on 22 July 1965, to Kousay and Nawal Altaie.
-At the age of nine, he emigrated with his family from Iraq to the United Kingdom.
+At the age of nine, he emigrated with his family from Iraq to the United Kingdom before moving to the United States, settling in Ann Arbor, Michigan.
 He was of mixed Sunni and Shia parentage.

 Career

 Al-Taie enlisted in the United States Army Reserve in December 2004.
 He was mobilized in August 2005 and deployed to Iraq in November 2005.
 During his tenure in the United States Army, Altaie served as a linguist.